 Once the article is assigned to an issue, even if the issue has not yet been posted to the AMS website, corrections may be made to the paper only by submitting a traditional errata to the Editor.
 The errata will appear in a future print issue and will link back and forth on the Web to the original article online.

 Secure manuscript tracking on the Web and via email.
 Authors can track their manuscripts through the AMS journal production process using the personal AMS ID and Article ID printed in the upper right-hand corner of the Consent to Publish form sent to each author who publishes in AMS journals.
 Access to the tracking system is available from www.ams.org/mstrack/ or via email sent to mstrack-query@ams.org.
 To access by email, on the subject line of the message simply enter the AMS ID and Article ID.
 To track more than one manuscript by email, choose one of the Article IDs and enter the AMS ID and the Article ID followed by the word all on the subject line.
 An explanation of each production step is provided on the Web through links from the manuscript tracking screen.
 Questions may be sent to bull-query@ams.org.

-T_EX files available.
-Beginning with the January 1992 issue of the Bulletin and the January 1996 issues of Transactions, Proceedings, Mathematics of Computation, and the Journal of the AMS, TeX files may be downloaded from the AMS website, starting from www.ams.org/journals/.
-Authors without Web access may request their files at the address given below after the article has been published.
-For Bulletin papers published in 1987 through 1991 and for Transactions, Proceedings, Mathematics of Computation, and the Journal of the AMS papers published in 1987 through 1995, TFX files are available upon request for authors without Web access by sending email to file-request@ams.org or by contacting the Electronic Prepress Department, American Mathematical Society, 201 Charles Street, Providence, RI 02904-2294 USA.
-The request should include the title of the paper, the name(s) of the author(s), the name of the publication in which the paper appeared, and the volume and issue numbers if known.
+TEX files available upon request.
+Authors may request TEX files by sending email to file-request@ams.org or by contacting the Electronic Prepress Department, American Mathematical Society, 201 Charles Street, Providence, RI 02904-2294 USA.
+The request should include the title of the paper, the name(s) of the author(s), the name of the publication publishing the paper, and the volume and issue numbers if known.
+The TEX file will be sent to the author making the request after the article has gone to the printer.
 Authors who can receive Internet email should include the email address to which the file should be sent.
 Otherwise a diskette format and a postal mailing address should be indicated.
-Note: Because T_FX production at the AMS sometimes requires extra fonts and macros that are not yet publicly available, TFX files cannot be guaranteed to run through the author's version of TeX without errors.
-The AMS regrets that it cannot provide support to eliminate such errors in the author's T_EX environment.
+Note: Because TEX production at the AMS sometimes requires extra fonts and macros that are not yet publicly available, TEX files cannot be guaranteed to run through the author's version of TEX without errors.
+The AMS regrets that it cannot provide support to eliminate such errors in the author's TEX environment.